MateusAquino/tweet-music-recognizer/README.md

 ### ACRCloud API
 This API is responsible for the fingerprinting, it'll receive the .mp4 video and try to extract information about the song in background.
 After creating your account, access the [ACRCloud Console](https://us-console.acrcloud.com/service/avr) and grab the `Host`, `Access Key` and `Access Secret` for your application.
+If you intend to use more than a single ACR API Key/Secret to increase the usages per day, separate them with a comma inside the `.env` file.

 ### Youtube Data API v3
 You'll need to create a Google API Project for that (don't worry, it's free).
 After creating your project, head to your [Google API Console](https://console.developers.google.com) and enable `Youtube Data API v3`, generate your [`API Key`](https://console.developers.google.com/apis/credentials) and you're good to go.